The Knights: Discussion

-The play's dual significance as a satire/allegory leads to an ambivalence in its characters that isn't easily resolved.
+The play's dual significance as a satire/allegory leads to an ambivalence in its characters that is not easily resolved.

 Agoracritus – miracle-worker and/or sausage-seller: The protagonist is an ambiguous character.
 Within the satirical context, he is a sausage seller who must overcome self-doubts to challenge Cleon as a populist orator, yet he is a godlike, redemptive figure in the allegory.
 His appearance at the start of the play is not just a coincidence but a godsend (kata theon, line 147), the shameless pranks that enable him to defeat Paphlagonian were suggested to him by the goddess Athena (903), he attributes his victory to Zeus, god of the Greeks (1253), and he compares himself to a god at the end (1338).
 He demonstrates miraculous powers in his redemption of The People and yet it was done by boiling, a cure for meat practised by a common sausage seller.

 Cleon and/or Paphlagonian: The antagonist is another ambiguous character – he represents a real person, Cleon, and a comic monstrosity, Paphlagonian.
 He is never called 'Cleon' and he doesn't look like Cleon since the maskmakers refused to caricature him.
 The character, however, is called 'Cleon' in the manuscripts' indications of speakers and in their list of dramatis personae; however, he is simply not ever identified as such in the text itself.
 Cleon's father, Cleaenetus, is mentioned by name (line 574) but there is no mention of his relationship with Paphlagonian.
 The name 'Paphlagonian' implies that the antagonist is of foreign descent and he is said to be the grandson of a foreign mercenary employed by the tyrant, Hippias (line 449).
 However, an oracle refers to Paphlagonian as the watchdog of Athens (Kuon or Dog, line 1023) and Kuon was in fact Cleon's nickname (later exploited in the trial scene in The Wasps).
 The first half of the debate at the Pnyx (lines 756–835) features some serious accusations that are clearly aimed at Cleon.
 On the other hand, the second half of the debate (lines 836–940) features absurd accusations that are aimed at an entirely comic villain.